Last updated on February 6, 2026

 Deadly Rollick

 When hard cast, Deadly Rollick is the worst of the free spells on rate.
 There’s a reason Vraska's Contempt and Eat to Extinction don’t see Commander play.
-Four mana is too much to hold up and often leaves you even, if not down, on mana in the exchange, while cheaper removal often gives you a mana-positive exchange.
+Four mana is too much to hold up and often leaves you even, if not down, on mana in the exchange, while cheaper removal (especially in black) often gives you a mana-positive exchange.

 #2.
 Deflecting Swat